nuztalgia/botstrap/docs/readme.md

 [`--dirtyreload`](https://www.mkdocs.org/about/release-notes/#support-for-dirty-builds-990)
 mode to speed things up by limiting the scope of the rebuild to only the pages (i.e. source markdown files) that have been changed since the previous build.
-However, to avoid inconsistent behavior in the site navigation and other links, this flag should only be used while developing content on a specific page.
+However, to avoid inconsistent behavior in the site navigation and other links, this should only be used while developing content isolated to a single page.

 ### For one-off builds